Lead & Copper

 Water Service Line Inventory Project

 Over the years, various materials have been used in water service lines, which transport water from the utility’s water mains into customers’ homes.
 Fulton County Public Works (FCPW) is working to create a comprehensive inventory of water service line materials within our water service area, as required by the U.S. EPA.
-The initial inventory will be published in October 2024 and will be available on this page.
-Please review our Frequently Asked Questions below for more information about this project.
-If you have any additional questions, please contact Anna Skipper at 404.612.5772 or anna.skipper@fultoncountyga.gov.
+The inventory was initially published in October 2024.
+The most current version is available by clicking the button at the top of this page.
+If you have any additional questions, please call 404.612.3421 or email ServiceLineInventory@fultoncountyga.gov.

 lead & Copper